daarkess11/137MHz-RF-Front-End-FM-notch-LNA-BPF/README.md

 ## ⚠️ Prototype Status

 The design has been fully simulated and theoretically verified.
-Experimental verification with a VNA is pending PCB fabrication and assembly
+Experimental verification will follow once the PCB has been fabricated and tested with a VNA.

 # Screenshots
 *Note: I used .s2p files from the manufacturer datasheets for the simulations, not ideal component models, ideal symbols only show up when they make the schematic easier to read.*